Seahawks’ Pete Carroll on ‘unfortunate’ Jadeveon Clowney hit, DK Metcalf’s impressive blocking

 Carroll said Monday he had no further word on the severity of the injury.

-But that isn’t the only injury to watch this week: The Seahawks are hoping they may be able to get back two offensive linemen who sat against the Eagles — left guard Mike Iupati and left tackle Duane Brown.
+But that isn’t the only injury to watch this week: The Seahawks are hoping they might be able to get back two offensive linemen who sat against the Eagles — left guard Mike Iupati and left tackle Duane Brown.

-Iupati was listed as questionable with a stinger he has dealt for a few weeks now but was declared out before the game began.
+Iupati was listed as questionable with a stinger he has dealt with for a few weeks now but was declared out before the game at Philadelphia began.
 Carroll said the injury has gotten worse.

 “He had a few episodes the week before,’’ Carroll said.
 “Just didn’t quiet down in time.
 It has quieted down when he’s had the episodes in the past.
 He’s still symptomatic today.
 I can’t tell you what’s going to happen this week.’’